Corona virus information https://prayercast.com/coronavirus.html

 Picture of the Anglican Communion By Saftorangen - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=10415047

 M.O.A.F. has been finding opportunities to reach out to the community and serve: this includes putting together packs of food, together with a Gospel tract and the church's name and phone number for prayer, to give to homeless people we meet on the streets around Cooper City and Davie, Florida, where they are located, and also sending gift boxes to Samaritan’s Purse, Franklin Graham’s ministry.
 In addition we have members who regularly visit those in prison as part of Kairos prison ministry.
-We are part of Anglican Mission International.
-As such we have sent a donation towards a school in Madagascar, and our members' current monthly support includes two African dioceses, plus a widow and her family through the Tumaini fund, one Burmese diocese, and Anglican Mission Haiti.
+As such we have sent a donation towards a school in Madagascar, and our members' current monthly support includes two African dioceses, plus a widow and her family through the Tumaini fund, and one Burmese diocese.

 One ex-offender's experience at and after Kairos